Skip to Content

 9. Water and place in cool location.

-Apply a gently watering to moisten the roots.
+Apply a gently watering to moisten the roots (use the insecticidal soap mixture if possible).
 Move the plant to a location with some ambient light (a window is fine) and a temperature between 55-65°F (13-18°C).
 A garage, shed, or mudroom usually works best, but be sure to monitor temperature.
 Don’t let the temperatures get too cold, as this can cause the plants to become overly stressed (more on temperature below).Overwintering in pot

 Note: There is always a risk that a pepper plant may not survive this process.
 It is traumatic, but in our experience the plants are surprisingly resilient!